Marceillo/eco-shave/README.md

   layout.
 * - Setup stripe as per the LMS the views have changed in the last years but still managed to create a account and setup.

+### User Profile

+* The page for the profile shows the order history and the profile information.
+* When you click on the profile information there is flip animation that for the user to update.
+* Delete profile still to be implemented

+### Product Admin

+* I have django multiview feature this did not work so well with the widgets from django.
+* The view had to be changed a bit so you can see the images and so you can edit/delete them.

 ### About Page

 <details>